SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Project Overview

 This project uses machine learning to predict fruit spoilage by analyzing environmental sensor data—temperature, humidity, light intensity, and CO₂ concentration—collected from an IoT-enabled cold storage system.
 It aims to help smallholder farmers and supply chain stakeholders proactively manage storage conditions to reduce post-harvest loss and support sustainable agriculture.
+The model focuses on predicting spoilage for three fruit types: Orange, Pineapple, and Banana, using environmental sensor data collected in controlled cold storage conditions.

 ## Ethical Considerations